 There’s no sign of the wind abating so we drop the main and lash it to the boom hoisting the trysail in its place which took the entire crew over an hour to complete the arduous task.

-We passed within a couple of miles off Deceit island, a (often mistaken for Cape Horn as we did in these typically freezing stormy and foggy conditions) massive barren rock appeared and disappeared behind an illusive screen of mist, mountainous seas and rain.
+We passed within a couple of miles off Deceit island, a (often mistaken for Cape Horn as we did in these typically freezing stormy and foggy conditions) massive barren rock appeared and disappeared behind an elusive screen of mist, mountainous seas and rain.

 There are now eleven boats within thirteen miles of each other after sixteen hundred miles of racing, battling it out rounding the Horn — how close is that!

-CAPE HORN at last reveals her self to us and I was the fortunate one to see her first through the roaring seas and mist at around 21.00.
+CAPE HORN, at last, reveals her self to us and I was the fortunate one to see her first through the roaring seas and mist at around 21.00.
 What a truly awesome sight, not only physically impressive but also mentally fascinating and forbidding, surrounded in countless sea tales, intrigue and mystery, it lives and breathes legends from centuries of sailors who have made the perilous journey before us.
 Now here she was, dead ahead, the rock looming up from the raging seas.
 How appropriate to be rounding the Horn in a storm – an initiation if ever there was one.

-There are huge breaking waves all around us, some explode over the bow momentarily stopping the boat dead sending tones of water crashing over the decks.
+There are huge breaking waves all around us, some explode over the bow momentarily stopping the boat dead sending tonnes of water crashing over the decks.
 The wind hits the water with such force it peels the top surface like a layer of skin, the sea boiling white with pain.
 The boat, just like a champagne cork miraculously carries on up and over mountainous walls of water with very little effort, but I realise just how vulnerable we are out here with no immediate rescue if anything goes wrong.
 Stand beside this boat in harbour and she looks very impressive, solid and reliable, look at it from the middle of an ocean and you get a whole new perspective of scales!
 The boat relentlessly pounds through the waves time after time, I wonder when something is going to give, snap, rip or break.
 Surely the boat can’t survive this amount of torture for another five weeks, as can we!

-I’m feeling exposed, vulnerable and somewhat nervous up on deck, the adrenaline pumping through my veins with an increased heart rate, turbo charged from an injection of anxiety.
+I’m feeling exposed, vulnerable and somewhat nervous up on deck, the adrenaline pumping through my veins with an increased heart rate, turbocharged from an injection of anxiety.
 I sit high on the windward rail looking out at the unforgiving sea, my mind is playing wild and crazy scenarios through my head of being hit by a massive wave and sent to the bottom of the sea.
-A nervous excited grin is transfixed to my face disguising the fear.
+A nervous, excited grin is transfixed to my face disguising the fear.
 Every time we come up from a trough to a peak, if the mist is clear I catch another momentary illusive glimpse of the Horn before a valley opens up on the other side and we are swallowed back down.

 My toes and hands are freezing, numb from the wind chill that constantly blasts us, I try to wriggle life back into the extremities which for a brief time also helps to distract my mind from how cold it really is.